osch/lua-mtmsg/README.md

   The created buffer is garbage collected if the last object referencing this buffer vanishes.
 The buffer is **not** referenced by the connected listener.

+  If the buffer is garbage collected, the remaining messages in this buffer are still delivered to the listener, i.e. these messages are not discarded.

   Possible errors: *mtmsg.error.operation_aborted*